Healthy Homes Assessment Haumoana

 Draught Stopping Haumoana

-If a draft can be felt through gaps that are too large or holes that it requirements to be closed.
+If a draft can be felt from unreasonable gaps or holes that it needs to be closed.

 What are unreasonable gaps and holes?

-Get the complete information of the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections